-The overall responsibility for the implementation of REDD+ enabling activities and governance rest with the Forestry Development Authority, with the National Climate Change Steering Committee giving policy guidance.
-This will be done through the NCCS which will coordinate with the Steering Committee, the RTWG, and the FDA to insure that all stakeholders are actively part of the design and implementation of the REDD program.
+The overall responsibility for the implementation of REDD+ enabling activities and governance rest with the Forestry Development Authority while the National Climate Change Steering Committee gives policy guidance.
 The REDD Technical Working Group, which is chaired by the Forestry Development Authority (FDA) and co-chaired by the Environmental Protection Agency (EPA), will be the platform for bringing together all stakeholders and channeling technical support to the FDA for all REDD+ activities.